paulmillr/chokidar/README.md

 * Doesn't report filenames on OS X.
 * Doesn't report events at all when using editors like Sublime on OS X.
-* Doesn't use OS X internals for **fast low-CPU watching on OS X** (no other fs watch module does this!).
-* Sometimes reports events twice.
+* Often reports events twice.
-* Has only one non-useful event: `rename`.
+* Emits most changes as `rename`.
 * Has [a lot of other issues](https://github.com/joyent/node/search?q=fs.watch&type=Issues)
+* Does not provide an easy way to recursively watch file trees.

 Node.js `fs.watchFile`:

-* Almost as shitty in event tracking.
+* Almost as bad at event handling.
+* Also does not provide any recursive watching.
+* Results in high CPU utilization.

 Other node.js watching libraries:

-* Are not using ultra-fast non-polling watcher implementation on OS X
+* Are not using ultra-fast non-polling fsevents watcher implementation on OS X

 Chokidar resolves these problems.